PCMDI/pcmdi.github.io/staff/Xie/index.md

 ***Climate Modeling and Evaluation***

-*   Council Member of the US DOE Energy Exascale Earth System Model (E3SM) (2018 - )
+*   Leader of the Atmosphere Group of the US DOE Energy Exascale Earth System Model (E3SM) (2015 - present), managing 10 multi-lab/institution E3SM task teams consisting of 40-50 technical staff to develop E3SM atmosphere model v1 and its next generation atmospheric physics.

-*   Leader for E3SM Phase 3 Atmosphere Group (2022 - )

-*   Leader for E3SM Next Generation Development (NGD) - Atmospheric Physics (2018 - 2022)
+*   E3SM Council member (2018 - present)

-*   Co-Lead of the E3SM Atmospheric Group for developing the first generation of E3SM Atmosphere Model (EAMv1) (2015 - 2018)

 *   Co-Lead of the DOE multi-lab & institution Climate Model Development and Validation (CMDV) - RRM project (2016 - 2019)

-*   Co-PI for the DOE Cloud-Associated Parameterizations Testbed (CAPT) project at LLNL, which use the weather forecast technique to diagnose and understand climate model errors (2010 –2015)
+*   Co-PI for the DOE Cloud-Associated Parameterizations Testbed (CAPT) project at LLNL, which uses the weather forecast technique to diagnose and understand climate model errors (2010 –2016)

 ***Atmospheric Radiation Measurement (ARM) and Atmospheric System Research (ASR)***

-*   Leader for the DOE ARM data infrastructure project at LLNL for modeling data support (2008 – )
+*   Leader of the DOE ARM data infrastructure project at LLNL for community modeling data support (2008 – )

 *   Modeling Lead of the DOE ARM Architecture and Services Strategy Team (ASST) (2012 – )